-The St Mellitus archive volunteers have been incredibly hard at work during the latest lockdown.
+The St Mellitus archive volunteers have been extremely hard at work during the latest lockdown.
 Using archive research skills developed during the project, they’ve added detailed biographies to the soldier database.
 Thanks to their incredible efforts there are now in-depth records for more than 70 of the 221 men commemorated by the organ.
-It is an incredible achievement.
+It is a fantastic achievement.

 Their work has revealed that men from New Court served in the Army, Navy and Royal Flying Corps.
 Unsurprisingly, so far the most common regiment in which our soldiers served is the London, but some were in more unexpected regiments like the Loyal North Lancashires, the Grenadier Guards and the Royal Inniskilling Fusiliers.

 The majority saw action in France or France and Flanders, but some served further afield in Gallipoli, Salonika, Italy, Egypt, East Africa and India.
 Quite a number never left the UK, serving at training camps or home defence stations.